Principal Inventive Scientist

-I am a member of the Statistics Research Department at AT&T Labs in Florham Park, NJ, where I work on hierarchical Bayesian modeling, MCMC methods, hidden Markov models, and other topics related to applied statistics.
+I am a member of the Statistics Research Department at AT&T Labs in New York City, where I work on hierarchical Bayesian modeling, MCMC methods, visualization of hierarchies, text mining, and other topics related to applied statistics.

 For older news, click here.